 Our couples are at the heart of everything we do.
 If there is anything else you need at this time, please let us know.
 We’ve set up a hotline at (833) 998-2865, or you can reach us through email@example.com for assistance with any of your wedding planning questions.
 We encourage you to continue to connect with one another for ideas, advice, and support in our WeddingWire Community, as many of you have already been doing in this uncertain time.

-Here you'll find all of our advice and ideas for wedding planning during COVID-19.
+Here you'll find all of our advice and COVID wedding ideas for planning amid the Coronavirus pandemic.

 Wedding planning resources